 A few months back I received a DNA kit through the post from Living DNA.
 I find it really exciting learning about family ancestry, family trees and knowing where you come from.
 Now my dad and aunt have gone, plus having no grandparents on either side, I have no other older family members to chat to regarding the family history.
 I’m lucky that I have managed to go back as far as I can while researching the family tree.
+Having a DNA test done is interesting.
+You can uncover the geographic and ethnic origins of your ancestors and find long lost relatives.

 So having the chance to learn and discover by having my own DNA tested about my ancestors going back 10 generations is amazing.
 Living DNA covers your family line ancestry, but unlike other tests they also include your motherline, and your fatherline ancestry if you are male.